Every New Year’s Party Needs an Instagram-Worthy Moment—Here’s How to DIY a Photo Booth

 Pick a Backdrop

 If you aren’t using your interior as a backdrop, you’ll want to craft your own.
 This can be done by gathering materials from local craft stores or photo kits sold on Etsy.
 Let your creativity show through your backdrop.
-If 2021 was the year you finally discovered your green thumb, celebrate it by hanging garlands of dried citrus.
+If this was the year you finally discovered your green thumb, celebrate it by hanging garlands of dried citrus.
 Or incorporate a unique backdrop that highlights a special place.

 For a splash of color, grab rolls of ribbon, some lace, and a string.
 Cut the string to be at least 5 feet across (or more if your photo booth space is larger) with excess room for hanging.
 From there, wrap the ends of the ribbon on the strings and hot glue each strand down, switching colors with each one you hang.
 You can swap out your colors according to the season or party theme.